 Our ENT surgeons perform many types of facial plastic and reconstructive surgeries such as scar removal, reconstructions for melanoma, correction of protruding ears, cleft lip and palate, droopy eyelids, brows and facial bone trauma.

-This highly integrated practice connects La Crosse and Rochester, with outreach care in Sparta, Tomah, Prairie du Chien and Waukon.
+This highly integrated practice connects La Crosse and Rochester, with outreach care in Onalaska, Sparta, Tomah, and Prairie du Chien.

 Primary care physicians may refer patients directly to our ENT doctors, the advanced practice nurse practitioner or the certified nurse specialist.